Rohanfizz/batch-18-notes/Lecture 6. Inheritance and Polymorphism.md

 }
 ```
 - [[Inner classes]]- Static depends on the Scope of where its  written.
-- A nested static member will be static/independent of the initialization of all the nester classes.
+- A nested static member (manufacturer) will be independent of the initialization of all the nester classes.
 ```java
 public class Main {
     public class Car{